person-vr1/patches/README.md

 # Making and adding patches
+Note that this only really relates to stuff special to our launcher client.
+We will not explain how to make a private server or implement serversided logic for Gorilla Tag's servers here.

 The patches we use are xdelta3 patches with no secondary compression.
 This boils down to using ``xdelta3 -S -e -s [original assembly] [modified assembly] [output patch]``

 Note that you HAVE to make the patches without secondary compression.
 The xdelta3 library we use in our launcher doesn't support it.